 In fact, all of them were given the same 13 statements taken from an astrology book.
 Those statements are vague and general enough to apply to most people.
 The students read their own meaning into the statements and thus considered them “personal.”
 The same could be said for MBTI’s results.

 Another explanation for MBTI’s popularity is its simplicity and easy-to-understand attributes.
 Pretty much anyone can read the results without training whereas other scientific assessments often require some expertise to interpret the results.

 Note, however, that MBTI requires you to have special qualifications as the MBTI “is a psychological instrument, it is restricted, and specific educational requirements are necessary before you can purchase and use the assessment.”

 If your organisation is genuinely serious about personality assessments and performance prediction, you should rely on scientifically proven tests such as the five-factor model or GPI.

 But what exactly is a scientifically proven test?
 First, it must be built upon proven, supported theory (or theories.)
 Second, it must satisfy the validity, reliability and utility principles.
 And finally, the test result should be accompanied by professional interpretation and consultation from qualified experts.

 Organisations, however, must keep in mind that even a valid and reliable personality test is not enough to predict job performance and job fit.
 An effective employee assessment should cover all relationships between personal attributes and performance potential.
-The GPI assessments, for instance, measures 3 broad aspects of Thinking Style, Behavioural Traits (which already includes personality traits), and Occupational Interests.
+The GPI assessments, for instance, measure 3 broad aspects of Thinking Style, Behavioural Traits (which already include personality traits), and Occupational Interests.

 Are you in the process of improving your hiring process?
 Download our white paper “The Interview Addiction” now.